wp-plugins/faster-with-stats/readme.txt

 == Screenshots ==

 1. Main functionality of the plugin - gained speed
-2. Number of hits you are getting on your posts
+2. Number of hits you are getting on your posts - PRO version
-3. Statuses of posts
+3. Statuses of posts - PRO version
-4. Top users
+4. Top users - PRO version
 5. Options dialog

 == Changelog ==